ghadiben0/Project-Zum-Portal/docs/source/resourcemanagement.rst

 *Forecast%*
 __________

-The Forecast% value based on the Weekly View Forecast% value
+The Forecast% value based on the total Forecast Allocation% in **Forecast Allocation** screen

 *Actual%*
 __________

-The Actual% value based on the Weekly View Actuam% value
+The Actual% value based on the Utilization% in **Real-Time Allocation** screen

    *Variance%*
 _________